 - Respect for and tolerance of different faiths and religious and other beliefs

-We embed these fundamental British values throughout our school: they are deep-rooted throughout our curriculum; developed and instilled through our PRIDE values and practiced, for example, through a wide range of further learning opportunities.
+We embed these fundamental British values throughout our school: they are deep-rooted throughout our curriculum.
 Students are encouraged to engage in considered, respectful debate to deepen and develop their understanding of the rich and diverse world we live in and how British values align with these.
 Through this nurtured approach, we hope to help students grow into caring, tolerant, law abiding and responsible young adults who make a positive contribution to British Society and the wider world.

 - Student representatives will be elected to the council in a democratic process.

-- All students have the opportunity to debate topics of interest, express their views and make a meaningful contribution to the running of the school on matters that directly involve students.
+- All students have the opportunity to debate topics of interest, express their views and make a meaningful contribution to the running of the school matters directing involving students

 - The Headteacher will report to Governors about the activities of the School Council.